christian-vorhemus/autcar/docs/5_Customvision.md

 <img src="../images/customvision_6.png" width="400" />

 6) Click on the green "Train" button on top of your project and select "Fast Training".
 Training the model should take under one minute.
-Afterwards you'll see the training results:
+Afterwards you'll see the training results.

+## Interpret Custom Vision training results

+On the "Performance" tab you should see the following diagrams after training:

 <img src="../images/customvision_7.png" width="400" />

-Precision tells us, for example if the model predicted that on a certain image there is a stop sign, how likely is it that there really is a stop sign visible (true positives)?
+Precision tells us, for example if the model predicted that on a certain image there is a stop sign, how likely is it that there really is a stop sign visible (true positives).

 Recall is a measure how well out model finds the correct sign on an image.
 As an example: Out of all stop signs in the data set, how likely is it that our model finds them?